 Over and above these precautions, one of the strongest steps you can take to keep your phone safe is to keep your internet use restricted to a private network that can’t be accessed from the outside.

 This is why Virtual Private Networks, or VPNs, have become so popular for security-minded internet users.
 We recommend our sponsor ExpressVPN to help you safeguard the precious data you carry with you everywhere.
-Try ExpressVPN for 30-days free!
-Get 3 months free when you sign up for one year at ExpressVPN.com/Kim
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.